By NICKY CHAMP

 The braided undercut has been spotted on models Chanel Iman and Delevingne at the punk-themed Met Gala in May this year and on celebs like Kristen Stewart, Khloe Kadashian and Jennifer Aniston.
 Yes, Jennifer Aniston.

-Jessica Barr, founder of The Blowdry Boutique teaches us how to easily get a edgy, bohemian look with the braided undercut:
+The Blowdry Boutique teaches us how to easily get a edgy, bohemian look with the braided undercut:

 Step 1: Wash the hair with an anti-frizz shampoo & conditioner.
 Part hair with a comb evenly to one side (shorter side being where you will construct the braid)